Background

-In recent years, SUNAT has significantly intensified its audits related to non-factual transactions, making this issue a central concern for taxpayers.
-The current trend shows that auditors are requiring all types of taxpayers to demonstrate the reliability of their transactions, both in the acquisition of goods and in the provision of services, often without considering the nature or economic sector of the business.
+In recent years, the SUNAT (Superintendencia Nacional de Aduanas y Administración Tributaria – National Superintendence of Customs and Tax Administration) has significantly intensified its audits related to non-factual transactions, emphasizing this to taxpayers.
+According to the current trend, auditors require all types of taxpayers to demonstrate the reliability of their transactions, both in acquiring goods and providing services, often without considering the nature or economic sector of the business.

 Legal Framework for Non-Real Operations